-Draft Profile: BioMark Pope attended Miami Southridge Senior High School and was Following high school, Pope opted to join Miami after being heavily recruited.
+Draft Profile: BioMark Pope from Miami Southridge Senior High High School was rated a 4-star recruit by ESPN and handed a 4-star grade by 247 Sports.
+After high school, Pope opted to join Miami.

 Scouting Report: Strengths

 - Pope fights his way off the line of scrimmage against press coverage, showing quick, violent hands and good balance.